sun126/ADNet/README.md

     --eval_every_epoch=20 \                 # evaluate and save checkpoints for every # epoches
     --checkpoint_dir=./checkpoint           # if it is not existed, automatically make dirs
     --sample_dir=./sample                   # dir for saving evaluation results during training

+You can read more details in https://blog.csdn.net/sf_qw39/article/details/105161957
+If you find any problem when running the code, please contact to me.